 The C.P.R.
 Yards were functionally open in May 1914.
-A formal opening ceremony was held in June 1914 with the Lieutenant Governor Douglas Cameron, Acting Winnipeg Mayor Daniel McLean, several Winnipeg alderman, as well as other community members in attendance.
-The construction of additional yard structures such as bunkhouses, a brickyard office building, and ice house were planned, but with the onset of the First World War resources were directed elsewhere to support the war effort.
+A formal opening ceremony was held in June 1914 with Lieutenant Governor Douglas Cameron, Acting Winnipeg Mayor Daniel McLean, several Winnipeg alderman, as well as other community members in attendance.
+The construction of additional yard structures such as bunkhouses, a brickyard office building, and an ice house was planned, but with the onset of the First World War, resources were directed elsewhere to support the war effort.

 On 15 December 1928, the C.P.R.
 Yards were closed with the firing of 328 employees.
 The remaining staff (approx. 1,000) were reassigned to the company's other Winnipeg-area yards.